 Creating measures

-You can create measures in two places: directly on the bow-tie diagram by clicking a connection line, or from the Action Register.
-Both methods produce the same result.
-Choose whichever fits your workflow.
+You can create measures in two places: directly on the bow-tie diagram by clicking the + Add measure button on a connection line, or from the Causes & Effects tab on the risk detail page.
+Both methods produce the same result — choose whichever fits your workflow.
+The Measure Register is a read-only overview of existing measures; you cannot create measures from there.

 Create from the bow-tie view